Waking Up to Discover Your Independent Contractor Was Actually Your Employee

 - Where: Weintraub Tobin, 400 Capitol Mall, 11th Floor, Sacramento, CA 95814

-On March 15, 2023, Lizbeth “Beth” West, Katie Collins, and Rachel Davey from Weintraub Tobin’s Labor and Employment Group hosted a seminar discussing the serious risks involved in misclassifying a worker as an independent contractor rather than an employee.
+On March 15, 2023, Lizbeth “Beth” West from Weintraub Tobin’s Labor and Employment Group hosted a seminar discussing the serious risks involved in misclassifying a worker as an independent contractor rather than an employee.

 Not only can misclassified workers sue for employment benefits, but several federal and state agencies regulate worker classification for various purposes, and have the authority to impose significant sanctions against employers who misclassify workers.
 Since AB 5 was enacted, the “ABC” test has made classifying workers as independent contractors an uphill battle for most companies.